samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 5. With longer arrival-to-scan times.
 6. When patient is on anticoagulants for atrial fibrillation.

 We can visualise the general effects of these features, using SHAP in several ways.
-Firstly we can show the average effect of each feature as a violin plot ({numref}`Figure {number} <diff_SHAP_violin>`), which shows the spread of the size of average SHAP values for each feature when measured in five different experiments (to understand how reproducible our measurement of SHAP values are).
+Firstly we can show the average effect of each feature as a violin plot ({numref}`figure {number} <diff_SHAP_violin>`), which shows the spread of the size of average SHAP values for each feature when measured in five different experiments (to understand how reproducible our measurement of SHAP values are).
 In this type of plot we ignore the direction of the SHAP value - that is we ignore whether a value is positive or negative; SHAP values of -3 or +3 would both have an effect size of 3.

 :::{figure-md} diff_SHAP_violin